How to avoid burnout

 Through the working week, many of us can feel like we’re running on empty.
 Exhausted, we try to catch up on sleep at the weekends and tell ourselves that we’ll bounce back after our next period of annual leave.
 And while most of us will, others push themselves to the point of burnout – or, as the World Health Organisation describes it, ‘a state of vital exhaustion’.

-Unfortunately, burnout is becoming all too common, with as many as one in three people struggling to cope at work, according to a survey by the Depression Alliance.
+Unfortunately, burnout is becoming all too common.
+As many as one in three people struggle to cope at work, according to a survey by the Depression Alliance.
 But why are we all feeling the pressure?
-Psychotherapist and burnout specialist Jacky Francis Walker has a couple of ideas: ‘An increasing emphasis on productivity in the workplace is one likely factor, along with a growing reliance on smart devices that create pressure to stay switched on 24/7.’
+Psychotherapist and burnout specialist Jacky Francis Walker has a couple of ideas.
+‘An increasing emphasis on productivity in the workplace is one likely factor, along with a growing reliance on smart devices that create pressure to stay switched on 24/7.’
 So in a modern world, where we feel like we have to be ‘on’, it’s helpful to recognise the early symptoms of burnout in order to treat it properly.

 Are you burning out?